You Want to Write...

 The brain is plastic — that means it can change — so with the right techniques, the habits that turn into problems don’t have to stay that way.
 The tools to melt writer's block build up when you use them: they become a resilient writing practice, not a quick one-time fix.
 Learning to work with the body to reduce noise gives you a path around the interruptions, the doubts, the other voices stuck in your head, even the crash of anxiety or disappointment when a wave of inspiration ebbs, and into the richness you know is hidden underneath all of that.

 You can learn how to get out of your head and into your body to lower noise.

-I invite you to start to learn how you can step FULLY into your writing in these 2-Day Intensive Workshops now forming in Israel.
+I invite you to start to learn how you can step FULLY into your writing in this 12-Week Online Course.